africanproofs/apregister/README.md

 > **Power-user path:** skip the portal and call the contract directly — one `cast send`, one JSON file you host yourself.
 See [`docs/register-direct.md`](docs/register-direct.md).

-### Why?

-The current canonical source for FTSO provider metadata is a centralized GitHub repo maintained by a single entity (TowoLabs).
-Every ecosystem tool (flaremetrics.io, flare.builders, Bifrost Wallet) depends on it.
-Providers who don't submit a PR are displayed as raw hex addresses.
-The maintainer is also a competing provider.

-This contract moves participant identity on-chain, where it belongs.
-Any entity can register and update their metadata at any time without approval from anyone.

 ## Contract

 ### Write Functions